 Buy them, put them in a big bowl – BOOM.
 Done.

 If you invited me to a taco party and didn’t have sour cream, I’d be devastated.
 You need sour cream.
+The more the merrier in my opinion!

 This one’s totally up to you.
 I’m an onion lover but it might depend on the crowd!
 Maybe pick up some Tums, just in case!